NASA-IMPACT/veda-backend/README.md

 cdk deploy
 ```

+## Deleting the stack

+If this is a development stack that is safe to delete, you can delete the stack in Cloudformation console or via `cdk destroy`, however:

+1. you will need to disable deletion protection and delete the database and delete the database
+2. detach IGW from VPC and delete
+3. delete the VPC (this should delete a subnet and security group too)

 ##### Checking status

 After logging in to the console at https://<account number>.signin.aws.amazon.com/console the status of the CloudFormation stack can be viewed here: https://<aws-region>.console.aws.amazon.com/cloudformation/home.